Decision-Making in the Manner of Friends

 The clerk is the agent of the Meeting community and serves decision-making in the manner of Friends.
 The clerk supports continuing Spiritual awareness and focuses the participants on the business at hand.
 The clerk develops the agenda, often in consultation with others.
 The clerk helps maintain an atmosphere of safety throughout the Meeting for business.
 The clerk helps the meeting for business mange the rhythm and temperament of the meeting for business.
 The clerk should use silence, even extended periods of silence, when emotions rise or the meeting for business comes to a contentious or difficult place.

-After a decision or approval of a minute, the clerk may want to speak to how the Meeting, a committee or the clerk herself will proceed with the action needed.
+After a decision or approval of a minute, the clerk may want to speak to how the Meeting, a committee, or the clerk herself will proceed with the action needed.
 This can then be recorded in the minutes to ensure such follow-up action as may be needed.
 The clerk and the recording clerk ensure that the minutes accurately reflect the important points of the meeting for business.
-The minutes record decisions, and the approval of minutes and reports.
+The minutes of the monthly meeting for business record decisions, and the approval (or acceptance) of minutes and reports.

 Suggested Reading and References: